-It is commonly believed the Mediterranean diet is associated with dietary patterns from Spain, Italy, and Greece (check out my travel Greece guide!), but that is partially untrue as the Mediterranean diet includes any cuisine and country that borders the Mediterranean Sea.
+It is commonly believed the Mediterranean diet is associated with dietary patterns from Spain, Italy, and Greece (check out my travel Greece guide!), but that is partially untrue as the Mediterranean diet includes cuisines from countries that border the Mediterranean Sea.

 The founder of the Mediterranean diet, Ancel Keys performed an extensive study on 7 countries to learn more about heart and vascular diseases among countries with traditional eating patterns and lifestyles.
 Furthermore, three of those countries that were studied are situated along the Mediterranean (Spain, Italy, and Greece) sea and all were found to have reduced risks of heart-related diseases within their population when compared to other countries.

 Interestingly, the dietary patterns from all the countries along the Mediterranean sea are actually quite similar and contribute to the development of the Mediterranean diet.